 Your radio supports a range of audio codecs which provide compatibility with a wide range of Internet Radio stations.
-These also allow users to stream music from their computers.
+These also allow users to stream music from their computers or to play directly from USB and SD/SDHC fl ash memory devices.